-The dissertation in 1922 was already an important contribution, in which he showing that Indian classical music is founded on pure pentatonic theory.
+Breloer’s dissertation in 1922 was already an important contribution, in which he showed that Indian classical music is founded on pure pentatonic theory.
 Later he made important contributions to the interpretation and juridical terminology of the Arthaśāstra.
-On basis of Megasthenes and the Arthaśāstra he showed that landed property and slavery in the sense known in the classical world were unknown in India.
+On the basis of Megasthenes and the Arthaśāstra he showed that landed property and slavery in the sense known in the classical world were unknown in India.
 But he was also prone to speculative ideas and theories.
 Beside Sanskrit he also taught Marāṭhī at Berlin.
 He was an active Nazi, who pressed his colleagues to politics and dispelled them from Berlin with his ways (as testified by Alsdorf).
 Although a newcomer, he was already made the Dean of faculty in 1935.
-In his later years he concentrated more and more in politics.
+In his later years he concentrated more and more on politics.
 At Berlin he moved Indology from IE Seminar to Oriental Seminar.

 Publications: Diss. phil.
 Die Grundelemente des altindischen Musik nach dem Bhāratīyanāṭyaśāstra.
 Text, Übers. u.
 Erkl.
 48 p.
 Bonn 1922; diss. iur.
 Das Grundeigentum in Indien.
 135 p.
 Bonn 1927.